-The Honors Program provides students with a distinguished academic record the opportunity to work closely with an AADS faculty member to conduct original research that will result in a honors thesis.
-The thesis should be on a specialized topic relevant to African and African Diaspora Studies and is expected to be about 60 to 80 pages in length.
-Students are encouraged to seek out professors with whom they have already worked, preferably during their office hours.
+The AADS Undergraduate Honors Program provides AFR majors who have a distinguished academic record the opportunity to conduct original research with an AADS faculty member over two semesters, resulting in an honors thesis.
+The thesis should be on a specialized topic relevant to African and African Diaspora Studies and is expected to be 60 to 80 pages in length.
+Students are encouraged to seek out professors with whom they have already worked.

-Majors who plan to seek special honors in African and African Diaspora Studies should speak with the undergraduate advisor, Nia Crosley, about admission to the honors program no later than two semesters before they expect to graduate.
+Majors who plan to seek special honors in African and African Diaspora Studies should apply to the undergrad advisor, Nia Crosley, for admission to the honors program no later than two semesters before they expect to graduate.
 The student will need to identify an honors faculty advisor and, with that faculty member's help, fill out an honors study form by the 4th class day of the semester.
 This form should be turned into the undergrad advisor and is necessary to be enrolled in the AFR 679H courses each semester.

-5) completion in residence at the University of at least sixty semester hours of coursework counted toward the degree.
+- Completion in residence at the University of at least sixty semester hours of coursework counted toward the degree